JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 ![Flux ODE Training Animation](https://user-images.githubusercontent.com/1814174/51399500-1f4dd080-1b14-11e9-8c9d-144f93b6eac2.gif)

 The [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) paper has been a hot topic even before it made a splash as Best Paper of NeurIPS 2018.
-By mixing ordinary differential equations and neural networks they were able to reduce the number of parameters and reduce memory costs in comparison to ResNet.
-Now with the floodgates opened causing a merge of differential equations with machine learning, the purpose of this blog post is to introduce the reader to differential equations from a data science perspective and show how to mix these tools with neural nets.
+Among other demonstrations, combining these two disparate fields enabled the authors to reduce the number of parameters and reduce memory costs in comparison to ResNet.
+But this is only the beginning: neural networks and differential equations were born to be together.
+This blog post will explain why, and start to give a sense of what's possible with state-of-the-art tools.

 The advantages of the Julia [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) library for numerically solving differential equations have been